ssime-git/farmer-dvc/README.md

 # farmer-dvc
-Use DVC for farmer prediction
+Use DVC for farmer prediction.

+The purpose of this repo is to show how to compare metrics accross different git branches with DVC.

 ## Data source